department-of-veterans-affairs/va.gov-team/products/platform/platform-website/platform-website-product-outline.md

 ### Baseline KPI values
 - VFS sentiment around current platform documentation: [MURAL board](https://app.mural.co/t/adhocvetsgov9623/m/adhocvetsgov9623/1587506427611/4fb63eb007eadec05ce8634499699ff610706a7d)

-## ASSUMPTIONS
+## Assumptions

 * Building out Confluence will lead to greater self-service and fewer support requests.
 * Confluence will be easier for VFS teams to navigate and surface the resources they are looking for.
 * The VSP team will be able to customize Confluence without undue burden.

-## SOLUTION APPROACH
+## Solution approach

+* 2021 Q1: Created landing pages
+* 2020 Q4: Piloted using Confluence increase findability of Platform Website info, specifically BE developer docs ([site](https://depo-platform-documentation.scrollhelp.site/developer-docs/), [Conf instance](https://vfs.atlassian.net/wiki/spaces/pilot/overview)).
-This quarter (2020 Q4), the Content/IA team is running a pilot to identify how VFS developers prioritize and group tasks, in order to develop an IA that is easily navigable.
+  * We identified how VFS developers prioritize and group tasks in order to develop an easily navigable IA.

-With the pilot, we can establish a process of uncovering and understanding VFS developers' task/categorization association, and apply this process to tasks that other practitioners perform.
+  * With the pilot, we established a process of uncovering and understanding VFS developers' task/categorization association.

 ## Launch Dates
 Launch Date: TBD